-Let’s take look at Japanese whisky.
-Countless global awards, insatiable demand, and immeasurable rarity have made the country’s whisky known far and wide.
-Whisky collectors know it better, hunting for the rarest bottles the world over.
+Let’s take look at Japanese whiskey.
+Countless global awards, insatiable demand, and immeasurable rarity have made the country’s whiskey known far and wide.
+Whiskey collectors know it better, hunting for the rarest bottles the world over.

 While the spirit is loved throughout the globe, the Japanese population, which once primarily consumed imported whiskey, has also come to greatly appreciate their homeland’s whisky.
 Sadly, this means that many limited releases never make it out of Japan.

 If travelling to Japan, however, the opportunity to try some of the most sought-after Japanese whiskies is within grasp.
 Here are the bottles to seek out in bars and stores around Tokyo.